w-lfpup/wctk-js/docs/shadow.md

 The `Shadow` controller inspects an element for declarative shadow dom.
 A new shadow dom is created if a declarative shadow dom is not found.

 The shadow root will always be available at `this.#sd.shadowRoot`.
-It doesn't matter whether the shadow dom is open or closed.
+It doesn't matter if the shadow dom is open or closed.